📋 In This Article

 Everything shows BALANCED.
 Can I just submit?
 Yes.
 Green across the board means your data is consistent.
 You can submit with confidence.

-I have a REVIEW REQUIRED variance.
+I have a REVIEW status.
 What do I do?
-Check the diagnostic explanation.
+Check the diagnosis on the adjustments line.
 Common causes include: an activity was recorded in GrowerIQ but not categorised correctly, or an inventory adjustment was made without a documented reason.
 Fix the underlying data in GrowerIQ and regenerate the report.

 I see a variance related to merged or destroyed batches.
 What does that mean?
-When batches are merged and then destroyed in the same period, the timing of those operations can cause a structural variance.
-GrowerIQ detects this pattern and accounts for it in the variance analysis.
+When batches are merged and then destroyed in the same period, the weight crosses between categories before it leaves your stock.
+The review traces these cross-category movements in the month's reconciliation so they are not flagged as unexplained.

 Return to ODC Overview for an overview of all report sections.